vineethrp/linux-kernel/Documentation/RCU/listRCU.rst

 		call_rcu(&p->rcu, delayed_put_task_struct);
 	}

-When a process exits, release_task() calls list_del_rcu(&p->tasks) to remove the task from the list of all tasks, under tasklist_lock writer lock protection.
-The tasklist_lock prevents concurrent list adds/removes from corrupting the list.
+When a process exits, release_task() calls list_del_rcu(&p->tasks) under tasklist_lock writer lock protection, to remove the task from the list of all tasks.
+The tasklist_lock prevents concurrent list additions/removals from corrupting the list.
 Readers using for_each_process() are not protected with the tasklist_lock.
-To prevent readers from appearing to notice changes in the list pointers, the task_struct object is freed only after one more more grace periods elapse (with the help of call_rcu).
-This deferring of destruction ensures that any readers traversing the list will see valid p->tasks.next pointers and deletion/freeing can happen in parallel to traversal of the list.
+To prevent readers from noticing changes in the list pointers, the task_struct object is freed only after one or more grace periods elapse (with the help of call_rcu).
+This deferring of destruction ensures that any readers traversing the list will see valid p->tasks.next pointers and deletion/freeing can happen in parallel with traversal of the list.
-This pattern is also called an "existence lock" sometimes, since RCU makes sure the object exists in memory as long as readers exist, that are traversing.
+This pattern is also called an **existence lock**, since RCU makes sure the object exists in memory as long as readers exist.

 Example 2: Read-Side Action Taken Outside of Lock: No In-Place Updates